angeleyesffx/UI_Python_Behave_Skeleton/README.md

 **User Guide of Behave Framework:**

-You can find information about behave framework here:  https://behave.readthedocs.io/en/latest/
+You can find information about behave framework here:  https://behave.readthedocs.io/en/latest/ You can find information more information about command line here: https://docs.python.org/3/using/cmdline.html

 You can find information more information about command line here: https://docs.python.org/3/using/cmdline.html